 Have I told you I love pesto?
-I love that it is so easy to make, a handful of ingredients, a few whirls in the food processor and you have a tub that stores well for days in the refrigerator and compliments most dishes.
+I love that it is so quick and easy to make, just a handful of ingredients, a few whirls in the food processor and you have a tub that stores well for days in the refrigerator and complements most dishes.
 I love it with halibut, with rice and of course, with this pesto pasta with fresh mozzarella and cherry tomatoes.

 Dinner can’t get any easier than this, you guys!
-I made my own pesto sauce because, you know, I like punishing and giving myself more work, but you can very well pick up a jar of your trusted brand and have this pasta dish ready in a zap.
-The recipe easily doubles, too!
-It keeps well in the fridge and leftovers are just as awesome as packed lunch for work the next day.
+I made my own pesto sauce because, you know, I like punishing myself with more work, but you can very well pick up a jar of your trusted brand and have this pasta dish ready in a pinch.

 - 2 cups uncooked Spiral or Penne